AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 NUMBER
 ## Function: Asc
-Gets the ASCII numeric code from a string.
+Gets the ASCII numeric code from a string character.

 This does not work with unicode characters.
 If you want an ASCII code from an index other than the first character then you will have to use the MID() function to carve it out.